 Hippotherapy sessions are individual sessions with our licensed occupational therapist.

 Yes, for the safety of our clients, volunteers, and horses we have a weight limit of 180 pounds for riding.

 Yes, a parent or guardian is required to stay at our facility during the lesson.
 We have a designated area for observing lessons.

 Most insurance carriers do not currently cover the cost of Therapeutic Riding, while Hippotherapy sessions may be covered under some policies.
-Heartland does not assume responsibility for filing any insurance claims on behalf of their riders.
+HTR does not assume responsibility for filing any insurance claims on behalf of their riders.

 Yes, we utilize our large indoor arena year round.
 The arena is insulated keeping the temperatures relatively comfortable in the winter with the assistance of arena heaters and will use our new arena fans in the summer to keep cool.

 Lessons are conducted in the outdoor arena and along our sensory riding trail as weather permits.